dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 [Linux Privilege Escalation using LD_Preload - Hacking Articles](https://www.hackingarticles.in/linux-privilege-escalation-using-ld_preload/)

-Lets create a shared object using the code "/home/user/tools/sudo/preload.c"
+Let's create a shared object using the code "/home/user/tools/sudo/preload.c"

 ![C Shared Object Code|400](images/thm-linux-privesc/c-exploit-code.png)

-Looking at the code we can see that there is an function that calls `unsetenv()` which is being used to clear the current values of the "LD_PRELOAD" environment variable.
-Then using `setresuid()` we are changing the effective and real userid and groupid to 0 (root) and finally making a system call to spawn an privileges bash shell.
+Looking at the code we can see that there is a function that calls `unsetenv()` which is being used to clear the current values of the "LD_PRELOAD" environment variable.
+Then using `setresuid()` we are changing the effective and real userid and groupid to 0 (root) and finally making a system call to spawn an elevated bash shell.

 Follow the instructions that are given in the write-up to see this exploit in action.

 ![Compiling Exploit Code](images/thm-linux-privesc/compiling-exploit-code.png)

-As we can see we have managed to spawn an root shell.
+As we can see we have managed to spawn a root shell.

 The same can be done using the LD_LIBRARY_PATH environment variable as well.
 Follow the steps shown in the write-up.

 ![Changing Path Variable](images/thm-linux-privesc/changing-env.png)

-What if we try using another shared library will the attack still work ?
-Lets find out by try to use another shared file.
+What if we try using another shared library will the attack still work?
+Let's find out by trying to use another shared file.

 ![Same exploit using different Binary File](images/thm-linux-privesc/exploit-different-binary.png)

-Initially when we changed the name of the library file that we created we got an error saying that some function was not found but after adding the function that was required by the library file we where able to get root shell.
+Initially, when we changed the name of the library file that we created we got an error saying that some function was not found but after adding the function that was required by the library file we were able to get a root shell.

 1. **Read and follow along with the above.**

 > No answer required

-### Task 8 : Cron Jobs - File Permissions
+### Task 8: Cron Jobs - File Permissions

 Cron jobs are programs or scripts which users can schedule to run jobs at different times automatically.
 The Cron table (crontab) stores the list of all the cron jobs.
 The system-wide crontab is located at /etc/crontab.

 ![Listing Cron Jobs](images/thm-linux-privesc/cron-jobs.png)

-By looking at the tasks we can see that there are two scripts that are scheduled to run every minute.
-Another thing that we observe is that both the tasks are scheduled by the "root" user so if we can modify the script the new code will also run with root privileges.
+By looking at the tasks we can see that two scripts are scheduled to run every minute.
+Another thing that we observe is that both tasks are scheduled by the "root" user so if we can modify the script the new code will also run with root privileges.

 Looking at the permissions on the script file we see that it is writable by anyone.
 Change the content of the file with the following: